 How to choose your next holidays destination – Uniform distribution on a sphere

-(This article was first published on ProbaPerception, and kindly contributed to R-bloggers)
+[This article was first published on ProbaPerception, and kindly contributed to R-bloggers].
+(You can report issue about the content on this page here)

 If you want to choose randomly your next holidays destination, you are likely to process in a way which is certainly biased.
 Especially if you choose randomly the latitude and the longitude.
-A bit like they do in this lovely advertising.
-(For those of you who do not speak French, this is about a couple who won the national gamble prize and have to decide their next travel.
-The husband randomly pick Australia and the wife is complaining : "Not again!" she says.)
-So let me help you to chose your next travel!
+A bit like they do in this lovely advertising (For those of you who do not speak French, this is about a couple who have won the national gamble prize and have to decide their next travel.
+The husband randomly picks Australia and the wife is complaining : “Not again!”).
+So let me help you to choose your next travel!

-If we were able to generate uniformly distributed variables on [0 ; 1], we could easily generate variables on other space such as [0 ; 1] x [0 ; 1] which is a square of length 1.
-It can be simply done by using two uniform on [0 ; 1] and independent variables X1 and X2 and to consider X = (X1 , X2).
-Then X is a random variable evenly distributed on the square [0 ; 1] x [0 ; 1].
+If we were able to generate uniformly distributed variables on [0 ; 1], we could easily generate variables on other spaces such as [0 ; 1] x [0 ; 1], which is a square of side 1.
+It can be simply done by using two independant variables X1 and X2, uniformly distributed on [0 ; 1], and by considering X = (X1 , X2).
+Then X is a random variable evenly distributed on the square [0 ; 1] x [0 ; 1]

-However, this generation may be a bit more complicated if we work with more complicated shapes.
-Such as, for example, a sphere.
+However, this generation may be a bit more complicated if we work with more complicated shapes, such as a sphere for example.
 Indeed, for a sphere of a given radius, say R = 1, it is possible to project the variables of a square on the sphere.

 The first method I thought of, is wrong.
 I was tempted to generate two variables Y1 and Y2 where Y1 follows a uniform on [0 ; Pi] and Y2 follows a uniform on [-Pi ; Pi].
 In other words :